HisabiHisabi

 • Bilingual PDF with English and Arabic shown together — typically English on the left, Arabic on the right, mirrored layout for RTL.

-• Proper Arabic typography (Cairo, Tajawal, or IBM Plex Sans Arabic) — not Times New Roman with broken ligatures.
+• Proper Arabic typography (Vazirmatn, Tajawal, or IBM Plex Sans Arabic) — not Times New Roman with broken ligatures.

 • Right-to-left text flow that doesn't break when an English brand name appears mid-paragraph.